 The good news is that depression can be treated with counseling or medicine.
 When you ask the doctor about screening for depression, find out what services are available (like therapy or counseling) in case your teen needs follow-up care.

 What is depression?

-Teen depression is a serious mental health problem.
-If your child is depressed, he may:
+Teen depression can be a serious mental health problem.
+If your child is depressed, she may:

 - Feel sad or irritable (easily upset) most of the time